whoward3/CryptoCowboy/README.md

-# CryptoCowboy for WyoHackathon 2019 by Team
+# CryptoCowboy for WyoHackathon 2019 by Team goWY
 ![alt text](https://github.com/whoward3/CryptoCowboy/blob/master/docs/Team%20Logo.png?raw=true "Team goWY") CryptoCowboy is a Discord Plugin that interfaces with the Cryptowatch REST API to provide Wyomingites information about exchanges and introduce Wyomingites to Cryptocurrencies on Discord!